 2/1 1 General

-2/2 The provisions contained in Article 6 and Appendix 1, taking into account the relevant CCITT Recommendations, shall also apply to maritime telecommunications in so far as the following provisions do not provide otherwise.
+2/2 The provisions contained in this Appendix shall apply to maritime telecommunications .
+Member States and/or operating agencies*, as the case may be, are encouraged to take into account relevant ITU-T Recommendations when establishing and settling accounts under this Appendix.

 Reasons: To reflect to the current practice and the replacement of “CCITT” by “ITU-T” recommendations.